 Last I just used 1″ utility hinges to attach the doors to the dollhouse!
 I laid them flat on the outside to keep from raising the doors up!
 I don’t have a really great picture of this but you can kinda see below!

-I hope you build one of these adorable DIY Dollhouse Jewelry Cabinets for a lucky little lady in your life as well!
+I hope you build an adorable DIY Dollhouse Jewelry Wall Cabinet for a lucky little lady in your life as well!
 Get the full plans over at BUILDSOMETHING.COM Happy Building!!